At Lakewood, we believe it’s time to take a fresh look into the ways we approach death and remembering.

 Many cultures have a tradition of tying pieces of cloth onto special trees to represent a message, blessing or prayer.
 These Wishing Trees, Peace Trees or Prayer Trees can be found in countries all around the world.

 Lakewood’s Living Memory Tree is a new way for you to honor the memory of a loved one and express your sentiments in a creative way.

 Ribbons are available in the main office at Lakewood (the first building when you enter the front gates), and will be available at certain events.
-Learn more about this unique, modern memorial.
+Learn more about this unique, modern community memorial.